 Encourage Yourself To Make A To-Do With New Things

-Looking at my new to do list I discovered doing some of those things already as well, but this time I learned that I do them less often and not as consistently as I need to.
+Looking at my new to do list I discover doing some of those things already as well but this time I learn that I do them less often and not as consistently as I need to.

 Hmm, but what about people who have a job and need to do certain things every day without the ability to change it up?
 Well, this is going to be a decision you are making about your free time and not your responsibilities for others.

 I do this site as both a job and in my free time which is why it works so well for me.
-I really do encourage everyone to start their own blog because with the right amount of knowledge anyone can turn a website into a money making endeavor.
+I really do encourage everyone to start their own blogs because with the right amount of knowledge anyone can turn a website into a money making the endeavor.